sbdzdz/python-katas/README.md

 Find an integer `P` that splits a non-empty array `A` into two non-empty parts: `A1=A[0], ..., A[P-1]` and `A2=A[P], ..., A[N-1]` such that `A1=A2`.

 ## Miscellaneous
-Problems from various sources, mostly from this [excellent repo](https://github.com/karan/Projects).
+Problems from various sources, mostly from this [repo](https://github.com/karan/Projects).

 #### Asterisk triangle
 Print some simple figures.